ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Stenosis.md

 		- rapid progress of AS
 		- very severe AS -- jet velocity >5m/s or gradient >60mmHg
 		- excess LVH without systemic Hypertension
+	- Long-term postoperative survival correlates with preoperative LV function
+	- adequacy of hepatic, renal, and pulmonary function before AVR is recommended
+	-